Peter Venkman: Ghostbusters (1984)

 Peter had stopped by at one of her orchestra rehearsals.
 He happened upon her talking to a colleague who played in the orchestra with her, and who was interested her as well.
 He asked, "Who's the stiff?" and she answers, "The stiff happens to be one of the finest musicians in the world."
 Peter has found some answers for Dana, but say they can find out more on another night.
 Peter continues to compliment and flirt in confidence and Dana reluctantly says, trying to keep down a commotion, "I'll see you Thursday."
 He says, "We'll eat and read."
 As she walks away with her male colleague, he addresses her somewhat jealously, "So, who the hell is that?!" and Dana replies, "A friend.
 An old friend."
-She smiled because of Peter constant complimenting her appearance and now stating that in front of her male colleague.
+She smiled because of Peter constantly complimenting her appearance and now stating that in front of her male colleague.

 Not too long afterwards, Janine is overrun with calls and stressed out.
 She tells Peter there is a man waiting in his office from the EPA and she has been working two weeks without a break and states that he promised he would hire more help.
 He sarcastically praises her experiences in order to let her know the door is open for her to discover more opportunities if she is unsatisfied with working for him.
 As the phone is ringing once more, Peter replies to her, "Are you going to answer that?".
 Peter soon meets an EPA representative named Walter Peck, who becomes angry when Peter refuses to show him the storage facility.

 As Peter was coming to see Dana and take her out on a date, he notices that she has undergone a radical change in appearance and is now acting very strangely.
 She bars entrance to her apartment, asking him if he is "The Keymaster".
 After getting the door slammed in his face he tricked her in order to gain entry.
 Once inside Dana refers to herself as Zuul, "The Gatekeeper" and tells Peter she is awaiting the coming of Gozer, "The Destructor".
 Peter replies, "Oh..." and notices slime seeping through the kitchen door and furniture.